Got a kiddo who loves art? This paint palette birthday cake was easy peasy to make and is just perfect for an art-themed birthday party.

 - Chill the cake in the fridge while you prep the paint colors.
 This will set the frosting and make it easier to add the final coat.

-- Put 1-2 tbsp of frosting into each of 5-6 small bowls or cups.
+- Put 1-2 tablespoon of frosting into each of 5-6 small bowls or cups.
 Tint each one a different color with gel food coloring.

 - Take the cake back out of the fridge and apply the remaining frosting over the top and sides of the cake.
 This will cover any of the crumby bits that got mixed in earlier and leave your cake nice and white and clean.